Henry Miller in Paris

 I am the happiest man alive.”

-The first year, Henry Miller had little or no money, but he was determined to succeed.
+His first year in Paris was very difficult.
+He had little or no money, but he was determined to succeed.

-He started exploring Paris on foot.
+He began exploring Paris on foot.
 He was a great walker !

 « I have no money, no resources, no hopes.
 I am the happiest man alive ».
 (Henry Miller)